CompSciHigh24/u2l2-homework/README.md

-# Homework: API Exploration with Postman and PokeAPI
+# Homework: API Exploration with Postman

-In this homework, you will build on what we learned in class by making additional API requests using Postman and the PokeAPI.
-This assignment will allow you to explore more endpoints and work with different types of data returned by the API.
+In this homework, you will build on what we learned in class by making additional API requests using Postman and exploring different types of data returned by the API.

+You will be Using the [Dog CEO API](https://dog.ceo/dog-api/).

 ## **Note: Make sure to add the response data to the JSON files in this repo**
 ## **Note: Commit each task with the API URL used as the message**